frimps-astro/frimps-astro.github.io/README.md

 $$ centrality(V) = deg(V) + \sum_{U\epsilon{\Gamma(V)}}\left(deg(U) + \sum_{W\epsilon{\Gamma(U)}}deg(W)\right)$$

 `centrality(V)` here stands for the influence of the node V in the network and it was considered for the purpose of its simplicity and how well it aids in ranking the nodes. $\Gamma(n)$ represents the direct neighbors of node n and `deg(n)` represents the degree of node n.
+It considers a 2-hop neighbor nodes degree centralities.

 The function `centralityOfNodes(G)` and `neighborNodesDegree(G, U)` computes `centrality(V)` using the formula above.
-Below is the code extra.
+Below is the code extract.
 The input parameters: a graph `G` and a neighbor node `U` and returns a list of each node and its centrality value.

+`baselineDegreeCentrality(G)` also accepts a graph `G` and return a dictionary of all nodes and their degree centralities (without considering neighbor nodes centralities) in the graph.

 ```python
 1   def neighborNodesDegree(G, U):
 2      degU = G.degree(U) #degree of U